solarecho3/shakespeare/README.md

-An InstructGPT-based model to talk to the bard
+An InstructGPT-based model to talk to the bard.

+# question

 How could a GPT provide accurate, intelligence quality answers to specific prompts by users based on a corpus of provided data?